 Most environmental scientists work for federal, state, or local governments, where they conduct research, advise on policy, and verify that businesses are following regulations.
-As of 2012, most environmental scientists (22%) worked in state government.
+As of 2022, most environmental scientists (26%) worked for state government.
 Another 21% worked for companies providing management, scientific, and technical consulting services.
 These professionals usually help companies comply with regulations.
 14% worked for local government agencies.
-10% provided engineering services, and 7% worked for the federal government.
+10% provided engineering services, and 7% worked for the federal government.*

 Environmental scientists work in offices and laboratories.
 While some may gather data and monitor conditions in the field, this is more likely to be done by technicians.
 Those who do work in the field may find it demanding, and work in all kinds of weather.
 Travel to client sites or conferences may be required.
 Most environmental scientists work full time.
 They may work long or irregular hours in the field.

 The average annual salary for environmental scientists was $83,820 in May 2022.
 Those working in merchant wholesalers dealing in nondurable goods earned the highest salaries ($137,140).
 Those working in natural gas distribution earned $121,310.
 Environmental scientists providing management, scientific, and technical consulting services made $89,040.
 Those working for local government made $77,950, while those employed in state government made $73,690.*

 Environmental Science Jobs & Job Description

 Use the search box below to find all the environmental scientist job listings in our job board.